-- (a) Purpose.
-A respondent cited for a civil traffic offense may plead responsible and submit a fine payment to the Court prior to the time set for arraignment.
-A respondent is not required to appear for the arraignment if the total fine is paid in full and the respondent has a receipt showing that payment has been made in full. - (b) Admission.
-The respondent must complete and sign an Admission of Responsibility form, stating that the respondent is pleading responsible to the civil speeding allegations.
+- (a) Applicable Offenses.
+This Rule only applies to civil traffic offenses and other civil offenses with a set fine.
+This Rule does not apply to civil offense where the court has discretion to set the fine, such as violating a public health measure. - (b) Purpose.
+A respondent cited for a civil offense may plead responsible and submit a fine payment to the Court before the time set for arraignment.
+A respondent does not have to appear for the arraignment if the total fine is paid in full and the respondent has a receipt showing that payment has been made in full. - (c) Admission.
+The respondent must complete and sign an Admission of Responsibility form, stating that the respondent is pleading responsible to the civil allegations.
 The Admission of Responsibility form must accompany the payment.

-(c) Payment.
+(d) Payment.

 - (1) Method of Payment.
 Payment may be made in person at the Tohono O'odham Justice Center, or by mail. - (2) Form of Payment.
-Payment must be in the form of cash, cashier's check, or money order.
+Payment must be by cash, cashier's check, or money order.
 Cash will only be accepted if paid in person at the Justice Center.
 Cashier's checks and money orders must be made out to the Tohono O'odham Nation. - (3) Time of Payment.
 No payment will be accepted if the payment is received earlier than five (5) business days following the issuance of the civil traffic citation. - (4) Partial Payment.
-A payment less than the total due shall be credited toward the fine(s) owed.
-Respondent is responsible for paying the balance due prior to the hearing. - (d) Receipt.
-A receipt will be made for a fine payment and provided to the respondent. - (e) Responsibility to Appear at Hearing.
+A payment less than the total due will be credited toward the fine(s) owed.
+Respondent is responsible for paying the balance due before the hearing.

+- (e) Receipt.
+A receipt will be made for a fine payment and provided to the respondent. - (f) Responsibility to Appear at Hearing.
 A respondent who does not pay the total fine or does not have a copy of the receipt(s) showing payment in full must appear at the scheduled arraignment.

-Rule 6.
+Rule 5.1.
 Untimely Payment by Mail; Responsibility to Appear at Arraignment.

 - (a) Untimely Payment by Mail.
 If the court receives a fine payment by mail after the time for arraignment has passed, and the respondent fails to appear for the arraignment, the payment will be returned to the respondent and the court may set a new arraignment date. - (b) Responsibility to Appear.
 The respondent must appear at the scheduled arraignment.
 The court may issue an Order to Show Cause against the respondent for why the respondent should not be held in contempt of court if the respondent fails to appear. - (c) No Payment Accepted Pending Rescheduled Arraignment Date.
-No fine payment in the rescheduled matter will be accepted pending the arraignment.
+No fine payment in the rescheduled matter will be accepted pending the arraignment unless the court, for good cause, finds it is in the interests of justice to permit payment.